Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 If $X_2,X_3, X_4$ are positive, then they all belong to $\{1-\frac{1}{2^i} \: : \: i=1,\dots,N\}$ and the implication

 holds thanks to the following argument.
-Since the values of all variables are of the form $1-\frac{1}{2^i}$, it is easy to see that $X_3 < X_4$ implies\footnote{This is seen most easily by considering the $Y_i \coloneqq 1 - X_i$.}
+Since the values of all variables are of the form $1-\frac{1}{2^i}$, it is easy to see that $X_3 < X_4$ implies\footnote{This is seen most easily by considering the $Y_i \coloneqq 1 - X_i$.} $1 + X_3 \le 2 X_4$.
+Since $X_2 < 1$, the implication \eqref{impl} follows.
+Similarly, by exchanging the roles of $X_2$ and $X_3$, the implication